Posted On: 2017-05-18

-- Assumes responsibility for all aspects of detailed planning and implementation of fundraising events.
-Develops and implements event/campaign specific work plans to achieve priorities with input from staff and leadership volunteers identifying strategies, sources and timelines.
+- Responsible for detailed planning and implementation of Society fundraising events and campaigns.
+Develops and implements event/campaign specific detailed work plans to achieve priorities with input from staff and leadership volunteers identifying strategies, sources and timelines.

-- Schedules and coordinates logistics and people for each initiative in collaboration with volunteer leadership and Volunteer Engagement Specialist.
+- Schedules and coordinates logistics and people for each initiative in collaboration with volunteer leadership.
 Manages acquisition of materials and resources and tracks and confirms invoices associated with all events.
 Is available on-site during events to ensure last minute requirements are addressed.

 - Looks for opportunities to customize/enhance and steward fundraising initiatives and organizers.
 Assesses local needs, conditions and historical results, and develops/recommends modifications to increase unit revenues.

-- In collaboration with Development Associate, Major Gifts, Work towards the development and implementation of relationship management strategies within all community office revenue streams.
-Contribute to the development and implementation of a rolling portfolio of prospects with a capacity to make a major gift to meet revenue goals within the Community Office.
+- In collaboration with Development Associate, Major Gifts, works towards the identification and stewardship of donor relationship strategies within all community office revenue streams

 - Represents the Society at events.
 Builds external relationships by speaking at community venues to increase the profile of the Canadian Cancer Society and its fundraising efforts throughout the community.